jgmullor/AzureDistributionBundle/README.md

 * Command for packaging applications for Windows Azure (Done)
 * Startup tasks for cache:clear/cache:warmup are invoked for new instances.
 (Done)
 * Writing cache and log-files into a writable directory.
 (Done)
+* Management of dev-fabric startup/cleanup during development
-* Distributed sessions (through PDO or Windows Azure Table)
+* Distributed sessions (through pdo/sqlsrv, Doctrine DBAL + sqlsrv or Windows Azure Table)
 * Deploying assets to Azure Blob Storage
 * Aid for generation remote desktop usables instances and other common configuration options for ServiceDefinition.csdef and ServiceConfiguration.cscfg
 * Wrapper API for access to Azure Globals such as RoleId etc.